 Other species of sumac grow in the United states, where they are ornamental plants.
 The berries have also been used to make lemonade; and most of the plant species have been used as herbal remedy for medicinal purposes.
 For the purpose of this article; we will only consider the spice Rhus coriaria.

 Sometimes salt is added to sumac powder to prevent clumping; watch out for this when you are buying the spice.
-Sumac will keep for several months in an air-tight jar
+It will keep for several months in an air-tight jar

 How To Use Sumac

 Sumac is versatile; and, can be used as a flavour enhancer, similar to salt; or used as spice.
 It is used in addition with other spices and herbs as a rub for grilled meat, fish, kebabs and roasted vegetables.
-You can also sprinkle on porridge, salads and yogurt, cheeses and hummus.
+You can also sprinkle on porridge, scrambled eggs, salads, yogurt, flatbread, cheeses and hummus.

 It is used in similar ways to lemon and can be used in recipes that call for lemon zest or juice.
 The sourness of sumac is not as overpowering as lemon, so it is good for recipes with mild flavours, where the lemon is likely to overpower other flavours.

-Sumac powder works very with spices nutmeg, cumin, allspice, cinnamon and cardamom.
+Sumac powder works very with mint, as well as spices like nutmeg, cumin, allspice, cinnamon and cardamom.
 It is one of the main ingredients of za’atar.
-It is also one of the component of the Egyptian spice mix; dukkah ; as well kebab spices.
+It is also one of the components of the Egyptian spice mix; dukkah ; as well kebab spices.